steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 The DD should be written by the team actually working on the solution idea during the work on finding the solution idea, but before implementating the solution (see also: {% cite Ubl2020 %} and {% cite Orosz2021 %}).

-As soon as the solution idea stabilizes, the DD is shared with the entire company - or at least with a huge amount of interested people.
+As soon as the solution idea stabilizes, the DD is shared with the entire organization - or at least with a huge amount of interested people.
-The interested people should review and discuss the DD and the solution idea to improve it in an company-open and lightweight process.
+The interested people should review and discuss the DD and the solution idea to improve it in an open and lightweight process.

 ### Process

 Ubl {% cite Ubl2020 %} and Orosz {% cite Orosz2021 %} suggest roughly the following process (see: {% cite Ubl2020 %} and {% cite Orosz2021 %}):
   1. The team starts with the business problem and brainstorms solution ideas.
 During that phase, the DD shoud be started and iterated rapidly within the team itself until the solution idea/DD stabilizes.
-  1. The stable DD should be shared with the company or, at least, with a wider audience of interested people who review the DD and the solution idea in multiple rounds of feedback.
+  1. The stable DD should be shared with the organization or, at least, with a wider audience of interested people who review the DD and the solution idea in multiple rounds of feedback.
   1. "When things have progressed sufficiently to have confidence that further reviews are unlikely to require major changes to the design, it is time to begin implementation." {% cite Ubl2020 %}

 ### Artifacts